-- CIM Level 3 Introductory Certificate in Marketing qualification - any relevant Level 3 qualification - any UK Degree or International equivalent - international Baccalaureate (equivalent to NQF Level 3 and above) - professional practice (suggested one year in a marketing role) and diagnostic assessment onto Level 4
+- CIM Level 3 Introductory Certificate in Marketing qualification or CIM Level 3 Foundation Certificate in Marketing or CIM Level 3 Foundation Certificate in Professional Marketing or CIM Level 3 Foundation Certificate in Professional Digital Marketing - any relevant Level 3 qualification - any UK Degree or International equivalent - International Baccalaureate (equivalent to NQF Level 3 and above) - professional practice (suggested one year in a marketing role) and diagnostic assessment onto Level 4

-Evidence of achieving one of the following English Language qualifications within the last two years is also required if English is not first language: IELTS Academic Module with an overall score of 6.5 (each component pass mark must be 6.0 or above) or Cambridge Certificate of Advanced English grade B or above is required.
+If English is not your first language, you will also need to provide evidence of achieving one of the following English Language qualifications within the last two years: IELTS Academic Module with overall score of 6.5 (each component pass mark must be 6.0 or above) or Cambridge Certificate of Advanced English grade B or above.
 CIM will consider other equivalent alternatives.